JimGigantes/RegexTutorial/gist-template.md

 ### The OR Operator

-(|) (grouping parenthises with a vertical pipe): anything inside of the parentises are going to be in their own group and they only act upon themselves.
+(|) (grouping parentheses with a vertical pipe): anything inside of the parentheses are going to be in their own group and they only act upon themselves.
     Example: /(c|C)at/g would return all instances of the work Cat or cat within a string.
 If you used /c|Cat/g it would return any c or the work Cat.

 ### Flags